DataQualityCommittee/dqc_us_rules/README.md

 ### Overview

 The DQC rules are run using an Arelle plugin written in python-based syntax (called xule) that requires the [Arelle XBRL processor](http://arelle.org/download/) on a local computer or server.

-The DQC Arelle plugin is a ruleset stored as a zip file.
-The ruleset is read by the DQC Arelle plugin and the assertions defined in the ruleset are evaluated against an XBRL instance, a taxonomy or an extension taxonomy, creating validation messages.
+The DQC Arelle plugin reads a specified ruleset and the assertions defined in the ruleset are evaluated against an XBRL instance, a taxonomy or an extension taxonomy, creating validation messages.

 The ruleset is comprised of compiled rule files representing rule submission forms that define the rules in a human readable syntax.
 Both the compiled rule files and the human readable rule submission forms are included in the distribution.